wp-plugins/participants-database/readme.txt

 The form will only appear if someone uses a valid private link to access the page.
 All that's required for a private link is a valid "pid" value has to be included in the URI. (it looks like "pid=TH65J" in the link) This code can be seen in the record if you want to make your own links.

-= I don't want Adminstrative Fields showing up on the user's edit record page.
+= I don't want Administrative Fields showing up on the user's edit record page.
 How do I control that? =

 You can control which groups of fields show up in the frontend record edit screen (the one with the `[pdb_record]` shortcode) by going to the "manage database fields" page, clicking on the "field groups" tab and deselecting the "display" checkbox for those field groups you don't want shown on the frontend.